 People value what they depend on.
 Civilized humans rely on domesticated food, money, and cheap resources.
 Spirituality cannot override what we depend on.
 However, farming and resource extraction cause violence on wild ecosystems and domesticated animals.
 Money creates inequity and hierarchy.
 We cannot wish our way out of what we are dependent on.

-Why Putting Earth First Matters
+Putting Earth First Is The Key

 A cubic yard of ancient forest soil may contain hundreds of arthropod and invertebrate species and thousands of fungal, bacterial, and protozoan species, all are vital to the maintenance of five-hundred-year-old trees in the Klamath, Oregon evergreen forests.
 Each one of these millions of soil lifeforms is of equal value and more beneficial than a human.
 Civilized humans are better at is cutting trees down than building soil.
 Jesus was a carpenter.